MCP server: A step-by-step guide to building from scratch

 Open the terminal and ensure you are in the working environment.
 Then type the following command:

 If you haven’t installed CLI in the previous section, you will be prompted to do so.
-You can either do it manually or again press ‘y’.
+You can either do it manually or press y again.

-Once done, rerun the command, showing you a URL (mostly localhost).
+Once done, rerun the command, which will display a localhost URL.

 Open it and press Connect: